projecttacoma/fqm-execution/README.md

 The following example of a proportion boolean measure shows how the logic highlighting will not style the numerator and denominator despite their truthy raw values because the initial population evaluates to false.
 The relevance calculation matches the semantics for proportion measures defined in [this flowchart](https://build.fhir.org/ig/HL7/cqf-measures/measure-conformance.html#proportion-measure-scoring).

 ![Screenshot of Highlighting HTML Measure Logic](./static/logic-highlighting-example-2.png)

+### CQL Statement Ordering in HTML
+By default, the CQL statements in the generated HTML output are sorted into population statements, non-functions, and functions, respectively.
+Non-population statements appear in alphabetical order.
+To disable this behavior, use the `disableHTMLOrdering` calculation option.

 ## Group Clause Coverage Highlighting